elixir-git/archived-jgit-port/notes/porting_from_jgit.md

 ## Exceptions -> Errors

 In keeping with Elixir convention, jgit class names that end with `Exception` are renamed to Elixir modules that end with `Error`.

+## Listeners

+Instead of porting the `Listener` and `ListenerList` mechanism from jgit, we instead use [`swarm`](https://hexdocs.pm/swarm) to manage inter-process messaging and the related lifetime issues.